 2. Taking the AI to the Clouds

 Machine-learning tools based in the cloud are bringing AI to a far broader audience.
 So far and according to MIT, Amazon dominates cloud AI with its AWS subsidiary.
 Google is challenging that with TensorFlow, an open-source AI library that can be used to build other machine-learning software.
-Recently Google announced Cloud AutoML, a suite of pre-trained systems that could make AI simpler to use.
+You can check out some of the online .
+Also, recently Google announced Cloud AutoML, a suite of pre-trained systems that could make AI simpler to use.

 Microsoft, which has its own AI-powered cloud platform, Azure, is teaming up with Amazon to offer Gluon, an open-source deep-learning library.
 Gluon is supposed to make building neural nets—a key technology in AI that crudely mimics how the human brain learns—as easy as building a smartphone app.

 It is uncertain which of these companies will become the leader in offering AI cloud services.
 But it is a huge business opportunity for the winners.

 Artificial intelligence is getting very good at identifying things: show it a million pictures, and it can tell you with uncanny accuracy which ones depict a pedestrian crossing a street.
 But AI is hopeless at generating images of pedestrians by itself.
 If it could do that, it would be able to create gobs of realistic but synthetic pictures depicting pedestrians in various settings, which a self-driving car could use to train itself without ever going out on the road.